khmarbaise/sapm/README.md

 ------
 - Object model created and fit my needs.
 - ANTLR Grammar works reading
+- Started with a simple API based on AuthorizationFile class.

 TODOs
 -----
 - Grammar / Object Model
-  - Handling of aliases is not implemented (yet).
+  - Handling of aliases (&alias) is not implemented (yet).
-- Create a better API
+  - Handling the tokens $anonymous and $authenticated is not implemented (yet).
+  - Handling of tilde rule ( ~@group = rw ).

-  - convenient methods / classes
+- Enhanced / Improve Authorization class.
+  - Check what to do?
 - Examples
 - Check to see if the last rule is the one which counts.